Prepare a Red Hat-based virtual machine for Azure

 The Hyper-V driver couldn't be included in the initial RAM disk when using a non-Hyper-V hypervisor

-In some cases, Linux installers might not include the drivers for Hyper-V in the initial RAM disk (initrd or initramfs) unless Linux detects that it is running in a Hyper-V environment.
+In some cases, Linux installers might not include the drivers for Hyper-V in the initial RAM disk (initrd or initramfs) unless Linux detects that it's running in a Hyper-V environment.

-When you're using a different virtualization system (that is, VirtualBox, Xen, etc.) to prepare your Linux image, you might need to rebuild initrd to ensure that at least the hv_vmbus and hv_storvsc kernel modules are available on the initial RAM disk.
-This is a known issue at least on systems that are based on the upstream Red Hat distribution.
+When you're using a different virtualization system (for example, VirtualBox or Xen) to prepare your Linux image, you might need to rebuild initrd to ensure that at least the hv_vmbus and hv_storvsc kernel modules are available on the initial RAM disk.
+This issue is known, at least on systems that are based on the upstream Red Hat distribution.

 To resolve this issue, add Hyper-V modules to initramfs and rebuild it: